goravel/docs/security/authentication.md

 token, err := facades.Auth().Guard("admin").User(ctx, &user)
 ```

-> When don't use default guard, the `Guard` method needs to be called beforehand when calling the above methods.
+> When the default guard is not used, the `Guard` method must be called before calling the above methods.

 <CommentService/>